askui/askui/docs/docs/general/06-Tutorials/multi-device.md

 ## 2. Configure the `jest.setup.ts`

-- Figure out the local ip address of the remote device, and then change the `<local-ip-address>` of the `jest.setup.ts`:
+- Figure out the local IP address of the remote device, and then change the `<local-ip-address>` of the `jest.setup.ts`:
     ```ts
     import { UiControlClient, UiController } from 'askui';